 This statement describes why I decided to study Osteopathic Medicine.
 I believe Osteopathy will best complement the skill set that I already have, and will give me an even broader ability and knowledge to be able to treat the whole body as a unit, rather than just its parts.

-I am currently enrolled in my fourth year at the International Academy of Osteopathy (IAO).
+I am currently enrolled in my fifth year at the International Academy of Osteopathy (IAO).

 The below information is an excerpt from the IAO webpage www.osteopathie.eu